ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    `(@ident:term)` and discharges the variable named `ident` of the current goal.

-.. exn:: No such hypothesis in current goal.
+.. exn:: No such hypothesis in current goal

 .. tacv:: intros until @num